kwishtt/kwishtt/README.md

 ### What I'm up to

-Working with **PostgreSQL** and **MongoDB** for data engineering projects, while learning advanced ML techniques.
+Working with **Python** and **MongoDB** for data engineering projects, while learning advanced ML techniques.
 Always looking for interesting datasets and problems to solve.

 ### Tech stack